Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 A good alkalizing diet is recommended.
 Artichokes, cherries, cabbage, cereal grains, cold water fish, fresh fruit, vegetables, leafy greens, garlic, onions, olive oil, sweet potatoes, squash, eggs, alfalfa sprouts, white grapes, apples, celery seed, and parsley should be eaten regularly.
 Vitamin B, C, and E supplements should be taken daily.

 Avoid all members of the nightshade family including peppers, eggplant, tomatoes, white potatoes, and tobacco.
-Mustard, salt, caffeine, colas, chocolate, and highly spiced foods should also be avoided.
+Mustard, salt, caffeine, colas, and chocolate should also be avoided.

 Sometimes warm compresses can give great comfort to aching joints.
 Soak a cloth in a decoction of prickly ash, celery seed, and rosemary.
 Apply as needed to the painful area.